 Adapt your finances

 The government recognises that taking care of a disabled child can be more expensive than caring for a non-disabled one, so there are various grants and benefits available to make your life a bit easier.
 You may want to apply for a grant that enables you to meet with an occupational therapist who will visit your home to recommend specific adaptations for your child’s needs.
-In some cases, council tax reductions and a utilities rebate may also be available.
+In some cases, council tax reductions and a utility rebate may also be available.

 View and comment on the original Guardian article.